 It will also be mandatory for students and staff to wear a face covering in classrooms as well as around communal areas of the campus.

 From Monday 5th January the college is only open for students who are most vulnerable, or those whose parents or carers are classified as ‘key workers’.
 To ensure the health and safety of staff and students, we need to keep social mobility to a minimum – which means everyone else should now be studying or working from home

 Since the college is not closed – simply working in a different way – we still have tutors on hand to work remotely with our students, by telephone, email and website portals, to ensure they are working effectively and efficiently towards their assignments and achieve during this academic year.

 Staff and students can remotely access our systems within a secure IT environment.
 We have also invested in website portals, such as Moodle, that enable staff to upload student work and maintain effective communication channels for on-going tutor advice and guidance.
 Extra online resources will be added over the coming weeks.

 This is unknown.
 We will be guided by the advice of the Government, and its team of experts.

 The Government has announced there will be no exams taking place in schools or colleges this year, for any qualification (this includes GCSE, A level and all other vocational and technical qualifications)

 The government have said ‘we recognise that some students may feel disappointed that they have not been able to sit their exams.
 If they do not feel their calculated grade reflects their performance, they will have the opportunity to sit an exam, as soon as is reasonably possible after schools and colleges open again.
-Students will also have the option to sit their exams in summer 2021.’

 For some part time and Higher Education courses, this means that some exam elements have now been changed to assessments and assignments instead.
 Your tutor would have notified you If this relates to your course.